7 November 2022 / Laura Garvin Gomez

 They do not, however, contain the same natural benefits that essential oils do, so it's important to do your research before picking the right scent for you and your personal sensitivities.

-How to make customised soap
+How do I make customised soap?

 This is a light insight into the chemistry and safety precautions behind soap making.
 If you're very new to creating your own soaps, or want a more distinct recipe, you can check out our beginner's guide to making soap using essential oils.